On Hypothesis Transfer Learning of Functional Linear Models: Preliminaries and Backgrounds

+As estimating $\beta^{(0)}$ is our primary interest, we assume for simplicity that $\alpha^{(t)}=0$ for all $t$.
+We assume $n_{0} \ll \sum_{t=1}^{T}n_{t}$, a condition commonly validated in most TL literature and numerous practical applications.
+While our framework is designed primarily for the posterior drift setting, i.e., the marginal distributions of $X^{(t)}$ remain the same, but $\beta^{(t)}$ vary, the excess risk bounds we establish are based on a comparatively more relaxed condition, see Section \ref{sec: theoretical section for FLR}.

+In the absence of source data, estimating $\beta^{(0)}$ is termed as target-only learning, and one can obtain a smooth estimator of $\beta$ through the regularized empirical risk minimization (ERM) \citep{yuan2010reproducing,cai2012minimax}, i.e.

+where $K$ is an employed kernel and $\ell:\mcH_{K}\times\mcZ \rightarrow \mbR^{+}$ is the loss function.
+This approach has been proven to achieve the optimal rate in terms of excess risk, and we refer to it as \textit{Optimal Functional Linear Regression} (OFLR) in this paper, which serves as a non-transfer learning baseline.

-We now present the idea of why we quantify the relatedness via the RKHS norm.
-As we discussed before, the FLR can be turned into a multivariate linear regression model under finite basis expansion, i.e. for a given series basis functions $\{\phi_{j}\}_{j\geq 1}$ and truncated number $M$, the $l$-th model can be expressed as
+\paragraph{Similarity Measure.} We first state the limitations of using $\ell^{1}/\ell^{2}$-norm as a similarity measure in the truncation-based FLR method, which converts the problem into a classic multivariate one.
+For a given series of basis functions $\{\phi_{j}\}_{j\geq 1}$ and truncated number $M$, one can model the $t$-th FLR as